IrrationalShadow/water/docs/content/notes/sass-styleguide.md

 names. *You may pass an optional namespace to your components and constructs if your project could have multiple CSS libraries in use.*

-These conventions rely on *structured class names and meaningful hyphens* (i.e., not
-using hyphens merely to separate words).
+These conventions rely on *structured class names and meaningful hyphens* (i.e., not using hyphens merely to separate words).
 This helps to work around the current limits of applying CSS to the DOM (i.e., the lack of style encapsulation), and to better communicate the relationships between classes.

+*Tip: Just because your descendant happens to sit 2 or 3+ levels nested in the HMTL, it doesn't mean you need to name your class* `.thing-descend1-descend2-descend3`.
+*It's almost always going to be better to just call your class* `.thing-descend3`.
+*Don't get caught following the conventions simply based on DOM structure.*

 ### Component classes